techmindful/hideout/README.md

-Hideout is a private chat service.

-See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout.
-See [CONTRIBUTING.md](https://github.com/techmindful/hideout/blob/main/CONTRIBUTING.md) for the contribution guideline.
-See [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.

-The text below explains what Hideout is about.

 # What is Hideout?
 Hideout is a self-hosted service that makes private, persistent chat rooms possible.
 It requires no installation or account creation.
 Unlike disposable chat, a Hideout room preserves privacy without expiring.

+See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout, [CONTRIBUTING.md](https://github.com/techmindful/hideout/blob/main/CONTRIBUTING.md) for the contribution guideline, [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.

+A demo instance is running at [hideout-demo.com](hideout-demo.com).
+Uptime is expected to be unstable.
+Do not trust it for private conversations.

+The text below is an introduction.

+---

 # Why Privacy?
 I always like to use this analogy.